 The original Article 10(2), before it was amended on 2 July 2018, was contested by the main Opposition party, the Republican People's Party, before the Constitutional Court.
 Arguing that the provision violated Article 2 (on the rule of law); Article 7 (on the law-making power to be vested in the Parliament); and Article 123 (on the administrative structure of the Turkish state) of the Constitution, the applicant asked the Constitutional Court to annul Article 10(2) and to issue an injunction prohibiting its execution.
-In a majority ruling issued on 15 November 2017, the Constitutional Court rejected these requests.329 The Constitutional Court reasoned that, in the absence of constitutional rules governing the issue, determination of the rules and procedures governing the appointment of members of the Institution falls within the discretion of the Parliament.
+In a majority ruling issued on 15 November 2017, the Constitutional Court rejected these requests.375 The Constitutional Court reasoned that, in the absence of constitutional rules governing the issue, determination of the rules and procedures governing the appointment of members of the Institution falls within the discretion of the Parliament.
 Given that the qualifications required for members of this organ are objectively, concretely and clearly laid out in the law, the discretionary power granted to the President and the Council of Ministers in their appointment can be exercised only on the basis of these conditions and therefore does not jeopardise the Institution's impartiality and independence.

 Originally accountable to the Prime Ministry, pursuant to Article 8(1) of the Law on the Human Rights and Equality Institution of Turkey, as amended on 2 July 2018, the Institution is accountable to the President.
 According to Article 23, the sources of the Institution's budget are contributions to be made from the national budget, revenues to be obtained from the movables and immovable belonging to the Institution, revenues to be obtained from the investment of its revenues and other revenues.
-The budget allocated to the Institution in 2020 was TRY 17 122 000 (EUR 1 900 000).330
+The budget allocated to the Institution in 2021 was EUR 1 482 000 (TRY 22 230 000) which was far from being adequate.376